-If you've always wanted to learn guitar, this course makes it easy
+Get access to 14 easy-to-follow online guitar courses for just $29.99 | CNN Underscored

-If learning to play guitar is your new project or something you’ve always wanted to do, the Ultimate Beginner to Expert Guitar Lesson bundle from the CNN Store could be just what you’re looking for.
-This $29 bundle covers all of the guitar essentials (guitar not included).
+If learning to play guitar is your new project or something you’ve always wanted to do, the Ultimate Beginner to Expert Guitar Lesson bundle could be just what you’re looking for.
+This $29.99 pack of online courses covers all of the guitar essentials (guitar not included).

-You’ll get nine courses that break down techniques, music theory and different music genres.
+You’ll get 14 courses that break down techniques, music theory and different music genres.
 By the end, you’ll have moved from beginner to advanced levels of guitar playing.
 The price of the bundle is great, considering the amount of information and material you’re getting out of each course.
 There’s just one instructor across the courses, so you won’t be thrown off by suddenly encountering different teaching styles.
 The course is straightforward and to the point to help you achieve your music goals.
 We went hands-on to check out this bundle, and we have to say it did not disappoint.

 Guitar lessons

 The Ultimate Beginner to Expert Guitar Lesson bundle covers pretty much everything you’ll need to know.
-Over nine courses, Dan Dresnok will take you through the basics of reading music, hand positioning and strumming, all the way up to guitar techniques you’ve seen your favorite musicians employ.
+Over 14 courses, Dan Dresnok will take you through the basics of reading music, hand positioning and strumming, all the way up to guitar techniques you’ve seen your favorite musicians employ.
 The course will train your ear to know what it’s hearing.
 We like that the course bundle covers so much information, since there’s so much to learn when it comes to playing the guitar like a pro.

 The courses are broken down into video segments.
 Some videos, like the ones in the Guitar Lessons for Curious Guitarists course, run from 10 minutes to about 53 minutes.
 For lessons like this, you’ll need to set aside much more time to learn a specific skill set rather than maybe watching two or three videos at a time.